chrispappas/phideltatheta-logos/README.md

-# phideltatheta-logos
+# Phi Delta Theta brand logos

-Vector versions of the Phi Delta Theta logo assets
+Vector versions of the Phi Delta Theta logo assets, in .AI and .SVG